M0x1m/http-server-assembly/README.md

 ### min_permission=

 This parameter defines minimal permission for file openning.
-If file permission less than this option the server sends 403 error response.
+If file permission less than this option the server sends 403 error response.\
+Permission can be from 0(---) to 7(xwr).
+On the maximal number of minimal permission the server won't open any files.
+On the minimal number the server will properly open files with permission 1(--r) or higher.

 ### Commentaries